wudi-ldd/EPAF/README.md

 Once the model is trained, you can use it for automatic data annotation.

-- Open and run `EPAF.ipynb`, which contains the script for automatic annotation using the fine-tuned model.
+- Open and run `EPAF.py`, which contains the script for automatic annotation using the fine-tuned model.
 - The notebook uses the trained model to annotate new images based on the segmentation results.

 ### Usage Instructions